RAYSTOWN LAKE AREA

 The main reasons for the local support of these projects include the following:

 + JOBS + ECONOMIC DEVELOPMENT

 This project would bring about 700 short-term jobs and about 300 permanent long-term jobs to the area.
 The Huntingdon County economy has been hit hard by closed or reduced manufacturing jobs making it more difficult for many people to find employment.
 Jobs would include management level as well as entry-level jobs with many career sustaining employment opportunities.
-It is anticipated that lodge and campground guests would spend up to $100,000 million annually supporting our local economy.
+It is anticipated that lodge guests would spend up to $100,000 million annually supporting our local economy.

 The economic impact of the project has been projected by Southern Alleghenies Planning &

 Development Commission (SAP&DC) as follows:

 "Based on the designs and plans it is estimated that the resort construction costs will be more than $89 million and will take 2 years to construct.
 When opened, the resort will employ 300 people with a combined annual payroll of $6.5 million.
 The annual operating expenses beyond payroll are projected to be more than $15 million.
 The annual impact of the project’s payroll and operating expenses is expected to be $2.3 million in new annual state and local tax revenue and $1.5 million in annual federal tax revenue.”
 SAP&DC Economic Impact Report

 The SAP&DC Economic Impact Report also cites that during the two-year construction phase, there would be 697 direct construction jobs created, 1,119 indirect jobs, and 106 induced jobs.
 There would be $35 million in payroll dollars spent on construction and $39 million of value-added dollars due to the investment of $89 million.
 This would account for $2.9 million in new state and local tax revenue and $5.7 million in new federal tax revenue.

 SHOWCASE OUR NATURAL RESOURCES & PROTECT THE ENVIRONMENT